 "When you get someone to vote for the first time, there are studies that show they're 47 percent more likely to vote in the next election.
 It's a sticky habit," Stinnett says.
 Some people may form a habit just because they felt good about voting, but Stinnett says public voter files likely play a role, too.
 "Part of why it becomes a sticky habit is that it only takes a month or two for their record of having voted to show up on voter files.
 Then anyone who runs a campaign for anything notices that."

 It can be that easy for a registered voter to become a "likely voter" in the eyes of political campaigns, whose subsequent wooing can then sustain the voter's awareness and interest over time.
 "If you vote once, lots of people start paying attention," Stinnett says.
 "And if you vote twice, everybody starts paying attention."

 In that sense, voting isn't just about picking one candidate or policy over another; it's also about helping influence who and what might appear on ballots in the future.

 "A lot of people doubt that their one vote has any impact, and boy are they wrong.
 Not only could one vote change the outcome of an election, but because of these public voting records, just by voting and creating this record, you become a first-class citizen," Stinnett says.
 "You join the only group of citizens that politicians care about."

-There is a big midterm election coming up Nov.
-6, but while Stinnett acknowledges that not all elections are the same, he argues he's playing a longer game.
+Stinnett acknowledges that not all elections are the same, but he argues he's playing a longer game.

 "The average American will have three, four, sometimes five elections per year.
 And every election is an opportunity to turn a nonvoter into a voter for us," he says.
 "We truly are a year-round effort.
 I can tell you that on Nov.
 7, we're going to get right back to work because some people have elections in December and January."